mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 22 October 2025

-- The average temperature today is 10.76˚C,
+- The average temperature today is 11.61˚C,
-- With highs of 12.21˚C and lows of 9.75˚C,
+- With highs of 12.62˚C and lows of 10.75˚C,
-- It may feel like 10.22˚C with few clouds
+- It may feel like 10.97˚C with scattered clouds
 - The wind speed is 2.57m/s and visibility is 10000m
-- The pressure is 998hPa and humidity is 89%
+- The pressure is 998hPa and humidity is 82%
 - The sun will rise at 06:45 and set at 17:00

 <!-- weather_marker ends -->